Spolu: Formation of the government

+2022 Senate and Municipal elections

 In November 2021, Fiala said he would like to continue with the Spolu coalition into the 2022 Senate and municipal elections.
 On 14 June 2022, Spolu announced that the coalition would nominate 19 candidates in the senate elections.
-Spolu also collaborated in municipal elections in some cities and towns, including Prague, Ostrava and Plzeň.
+The leadership of the three parties wanted Spolu to run together in municipal elections to indicate that it was not just a coalition for one election.
+The Spolu coalition ran together in six of the Czech regional capitals: Prague, Ostrava, Plzeň, Olomouc, Pardubice and Karlovy Vary.
+In others, including Ústí nad Labem and Brno, the parties of the Spolu coalition ran under the name Společně, due to a deal between the parties that prevented them from using the Spolu brand when one of the parties was missing from the coalition.